jsx-eslint/eslint-plugin-react/docs/rules/sort-prop-types.md

 ### `callbacksLast`

-When `true`, prop types for props beginning with "on" must be listed after all other props:
+When `true`, propTypes for props beginning with "on" must be listed after all other props:

 ```js
 var Component = React.createClass({